NorskHelsenett/HelseID.Samples/ApiAccess/README.md

 This is done by using the access token that we got from the authentication process as a bearer token when accessing the Sample API.

-The access token is set as a ``Bearer`` token in the Authorization Header, after which we call the API and retrive the result.
+The access token is set as a ``Bearer`` token in the Authorization Header, after which we call the API and retrieve the result.

 ### Requirements